w3c-fedid/FedCM/navigations.md

 The [directed basic profile](directed_basic_profile.md) is signed into a JWT and then returned back to the relying party which can effectively get the user logged in.
 Here is [an example](https://jwt.io/#debugger-io?token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJodHRwczovL2FjY291bnRzLmlkcC5jb20iLCJzdWIiOiIxMTAxNjk0ODQ0NzQzODYyNzYzMzQiLCJhdWQiOiJodHRwczovL2V4YW1wbGUuY29tIiwiaWF0IjoiMjM0MjM0MiIsIm5hbWUiOiJTYW0gRyIsImVtYWlsIjoic2prbGQyMDkzQGdtYWlsLmNvbSIsImVtYWlsX3ZlcmlmaWVkIjoidHJ1ZSIsInByb2ZpbGUiOiJodHRwczovL2FjY291bnRzLmdvb2dsZS5jb20vZGVmYXVsdC1hdmF0YXIucG5nIn0.3fGpHH5IeL2fDxbToBLE2DWDf6hfHU5YfiSdfqRGlIA) of what a signed JWT looks like for the payload above.

-One of the most basic things that we could do to classify federation is to detect patterns in HTTP requests.
+Another notable form of deployment of federation is over top level navigations.

 Because a significant part of federation is deployed over well-established protocols (e.g. OpenID, SAML), their HTTP profile is somewhat easy to spot.
 For example, for OpenID Connect requests/responses we could look at HTTP requests that have: